 There are tons of ways you can eat smoked salmon!

 Flake it and make a salmon salad, top some salmon on a cream cheese bagel, eat it plain, create a smoked salmon platter, and more.
 The beauty of smoked salmon is it is so versatile, and you can use it in a ton of ways from slicing and eating it plain to a handful of ways and more.
+Try our Smoked Salmon Dip too!

 What should you serve with smoked salmon?

-You can serve this simply with crackers and cream cheese, in a smoked salmon eggs benedict that you will die for, or even on top of a pile of alfredo instead of the chicken or shrimp.
+You can serve this simply with crackers and cream cheese, in a Smoked Salmon Eggs Benedict that you will die for, or even on top of a pile of Alfredo instead of the chicken or shrimp.

-More grilled fish recipes
+More great fish recipes to love!

 Grilled Fish Recipes: